Mortgage Broker vs Bank

 Fair fees – If an Advisor is charging you a fee, it is more than £500 and your case is relatively straight forward.
 It’s probably best to move on and find a different Advisor.
 If you’re happy with the Advisor you have found, see if you are able to negotiate their fee down.

-They are fully qualified and regulated by the Financial Conduct Authority
+Fully Regulated – They are regulated by the Financial Conduct Authority.

-All of the Mortgage Brokers we work with are whole of market, fully CeMap qualified, regulated by the FCA, have fair fee policies in place and have consistently great reviews.
+All of the Mortgage Brokers we work with are whole of market, FCA regulated, CeMap qualified, have fair fee charging policies in place and consistently great reviews.

 Get in touch for a free non-obligatory conversation with one of our Specialist Mortgage Advisors for further information on how they can help you.